latpong22/GoGuardian_Depose/README.md

 Step 2 in the Denylist add all the sites i put to block

-step 3 copy that DNS IP into your chromebook.
+step 3 copy the DNS IP into your chromebook.

 # Method 2 Use my DNS

-Use this DNS
+Step 1 Use this DNS

 45.90.28.171

 45.90.30.171

+Step 2
+Put that IP into your chromebook DNS settings.

 # Method 3 Rooted Android + VPN + Root Module
 (coming soon)